What are the pros and cons of laminate flooring?

 - Doesn’t perfectly mimic wood or tile – you’ll still notice a difference

 Many of our customers ask: “What is better, laminate or vinyl plank flooring?”
 The truth is, there’s no one-size fits all solution when it comes to new floors.
 Both are great options if you’re trying to narrow down the best “fake wood” flooring.
-You can learn more about vinyl floors, which we also proudly carry in our three North Houston showrooms, in our vinyl flooring section.
+You can learn more about vinyl floors, which we also proudly carry in our three the Woodlands showrooms, in our vinyl flooring section.

 The layers of laminate